ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Stop Using Enums in TypeScript: Here’s Why Constants Are Superior - <a href="https://medium.com/@rushilnpatel/stop-using-enums-in-typescript-heres-why-constants-are-superior-6200ad6d798c" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Strategy Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-strategy-design-pattern-in-typescript-and-node-js-with-practical-examples-c3d6984a2050" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rushil Patel`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>Enums in TypeScript are a convenient way to define a set of named constants.
-However, they come with certain drawbacks, such as runtime…</blockquote>
+<blockquote>The Strategy design pattern is a behavioral pattern that enables the selection of an algorithm or behavior at runtime, encapsulating it…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>